billwear/billwear.github.io/credo.md

 18. Think big: [you *are* the universe](https://news.ycombinator.com/item?id=40107000).
 And like any good universe, remember to occasionally expand beyond your current dimensions — just without the big bang.

+19. Do what you love; life's too short not to ply your craft.
+Just don't expect it to pay the bills, unless your craft is printing money.

+20. Be choosy with your media, because your brain thinks it's real.
+Unless, of course, you're watching someone paint happy little trees.

+21.Abhor violence in all its forms, even contradicting others.
+Keep your peace, hold your tongue, and avoid turning into a debate club mascot.